Deborah Meaden star of BBC’s Dragons’ Den breathes fire and soul

 You have the most extraordinary eclectic investment portfolio – is there one that is particularly close to you and why?

 I would say that I very much love the one I’m with!
-By that I mean when I am working on a particular business, that is the only business that exists for me in that moment.
+By that I mean when I am working on a particular business, that is the only business that exists for me at that moment.
 I think that has been one of the secrets behind my success as an investor, total focus on the investment in hand when it is needed but not feeling the need to be constantly interactive without purpose.

 How would you advise a budding entrepreneur?